mattnappo/efa/design/database.md

 ## Name Map: `Names -> Hashes`

-A `Name` is a string with some additional metadata that represents the name of a function, type, module, or constant.
+A `Name` is a string with some additional metadata that represents the name of a function, type, or module.

 The Name Map is used to keep track of what names point to what hashes.
 Thus, `NameMap[name]` is the hash that the code tool currently thinks `name` should point to.